Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 An example of a description of the professional skills of a manager (director)

-Skills for a resume for a managerial position:
+Skills for a resume for a management position:

-• Creation from "0" of an effective commercial service (marketing, sales)
+• Creation from "0" effective activities commercial service (marketing, sales department)

-• Experience in personnel management for up to 1,000 people (motivation, training, selection and dismissal);
+• Experience in personnel management of up to 1 thousand people (motivation, training, selection and dismissal);

-• Market research (analysis of the competitiveness of the organization and customer requests);
+• Market research (analysis of the organization’s competitiveness and customer requests);

 An example of a description of the professional skills of a secretary